Diego Guastavino

-Diego Nicolás Guastavino Bentancor (born 26 July 1984) is a Uruguayan footballer who currently plays as an attacking midfielder for Uruguayan club Atenas de San Carlos.
+Diego Nicolás Guastavino Bentancor (born 26 July 1984) is a Uruguayan footballer who currently plays as an attacking midfielder.

 Career

 Guastavino started his career playing for Sud América.
 After a brief spell in Deportivo Maldonado, he emigrated to Swiss football to play for Lugano.
 He returned home in 2007 to River Plate, and again at Deportivo Maldonado.

 He came to FC Lyn Oslo in March 2008 on recommendation by and help from Terje Liverød and Matías Almeyda.

 On 4 August 2009 he moved to SK Brann.

 Querétaro

 In June 2012, he signed a new deal with Primera División de México side Querétaro F.C.

 He was released from his contract in September 2014 in order to leave a spot for Ronaldinho to join the team.